So, you’re talking to a new guy. Things are new, fresh, and exciting. Flirty texts are shooting back and forth, and there are no signs it'll stop.

 It’s pretty likely that they’re enjoying being challenged and having to ‘work for it’ so to speak.
 Underneath it all, however, they’re relying on the hope that with enough flirty texts and suggestive jokes you’ll let your guard down and they’ll be able to slip right in there.

 It’s not at all uncommon for players to up their game if they feel like they’ve met their personality match.
 Lulling you into a false sense of security over time with some sweet late-night phone call pillow talk and long texts about what they’d do to you if you just let them come over.

 I mean the lengths a player would go to satiate a bursting ego are incredible.
 Take How I Met Your Mother's Barney Stinson for example, he doesn’t give up till he gets the yes.

-It can be tough to differentiate between a man that’s trying hard to get you because he wants you or because he wants to ‘win’ you.
+It can be tough to differentiate between a man that’s trying hard to get you because he truly wants you or because he just wants you sexually.
 Let the guy text and look at the content.

 Does the conversation always lead back to how he knows you’ll eventually give in?
 Or does it always feel weirdly pressurized about finally sleeping with him or meeting up in person?

 If you’re playing hard to get, the player may just meet you in the middle and practically live in your phone, waiting to pounce when your guard is down.
 Don’t be fooled by their apparent attentiveness.
 Protect your mental health and stay all the way away from the player who makes you feel like you’re the player.
 Trust me.

 5 Stages of a Relationship With a Player